-- 1 cup Leftover smoked chicken chopped
+1 cup Leftover smoked chicken

-In a large cast iron skillet, reheat the chicken.
 Stir in 1 cup of the enchilada sauce to coat and heat through.

 Rip or chop the tortillas into wedges and dip them into the remaining enchilada sauce and add them to the chicken mixture.

-Make several little nooks into the tortilla and chicken mix and gently lay a cracked egg into each nook.
+Using a large spoon, make several little nooks into the tortilla and chicken mix and gently lay a cracked egg into each nook.

 Top with the peppers, onions, and cilantro.

 If you want to master chilaquiles, take a few extra moments to fry the leftover tortillas in a bit of oil before rolling them in red sauce.
 Frying helps them not soak up as much sauce and remain a little crunchy when they cook.
 Leftovers for this can be hard to manage as the tortillas will get soggy quickly.
-However, if you really want to enjoy them the next day, wrap them in foil and store in the fridge until then and reheat in the foil (or back in the cast iron pan) with a fresh egg in an oven preheated to 350 degrees for 15-20 minutes or until the egg has set.I use canned enchilada sauce found in the international section of my local market when I don't have homemade sauce on hand.
+However, if you really want to enjoy them the next day, wrap them in foil and store in the fridge until then, and reheat in the foil (or back in the cast iron pan) with a fresh egg in an oven preheated to 350 degrees for 15-20 minutes or until the egg has set.I use canned enchilada sauce found in the international section of my local market when I don't have homemade sauce on hand.
 This recipe can be made in an oven or smoker.